Citibank personal loans and lines of credit review

 How do I apply?

-Follow the prompts, signing into your account or entering your invitation number if you aren’t already a Citibank account holder.
+- Follow the prompts, signing into your account or entering your invitation number if you aren’t already a Citibank account holder.

-Fill out the loan application with information about yourself and your finances.
+- Fill out the loan application with information about yourself and your finances.

-Submit your application and wait to be contacted by a Citibank representative.
+- Submit your application and wait to be contacted by a Citibank representative.

 Yes, Citibank offers the Citi Mobile app for Android and iPhone.
 You can use it to manage your Citibank accounts and your Citi credit card accounts.

 No, Citibank left the student loans game back in 2010.
 It sold its share of federal student loans to Sallie Mae and its private student loans to Discover.
-Check out our page on Citibank student loan alternatives to explore your other options.